cindynavrro/cindynavrro.github.io/README.md

 # cindynavrro.github.io
 May 5: I have become a one women team.
 Progress is now quanitifiably minimal.
-There not much too yet, keyword - yet
+There is not much too it yet, keyword - yet